Audio Basis - articles about audio

 What is DXD?

-DXD is PCM (as rule "24 bit / 352 kHz" or so on) with high sample rate and bit depth and legacy DSD noise.
-However, the noise can cause audible intermodulation distortions.
-Before non-linear processing, the high frequency noise cutting is recommended.
+DXD is Pulse Code Modulation (as rule "24 bit / 352 kHz" or so on) with high sample rate and bit depth and legacy DSD noise hump.
+However, it can cause audible intermodulation distortions.

 Is DXD better than DSD?

-DXD is PCM with noise hump in high frequencies.
+DXD is pulse-code-modulated sound format with noise hump in high frequencies.
 DSD DAC is simpler than PCM one in theory.
 From DAC point of view, DSD is ideal format.
 But, actual result is refer to digital-to-analog converter model.
 Read details here...

 What is DoP (DSD over PCM)?